 Garmin Forerunner 945 review TL;DR: Running watches don't get much better than the Garmin Forerunner 945.
-It's light, well-built, has a million useful features and an excellent battery life.
-A flawless running wearable.
+It's lightweight, has a million useful features and battery life to last for weeks.
+A flawless multisport wearable.

 The only question is whether you need all of its wealth of brilliant features.
 You could think of the feature glut as future-proofing.
-The Garmin 945 was originally designed as a triathlon watch, and is so versatile, there is almost no fitness activity that you can do, either now or in the future, that it won't track to at least some degree.
+The Garmin 945 was originally designed as a triathlon watch and is so versatile that there is almost no fitness activity that you can do, either now or in the future, that it won't track to at least some degree.

-Garmin Forerunner 945: price, availability and what's in the box
+Garmin Forerunner 945 review: Price, availability and what's in the box

 Surprisingly, at least from Garmin, the Garmin Forerunner 945 only has one version but it can also be bought bundled up with the HRM-Tri and HRM-Swim heart rate monitors for an extra $150 / £130.
 Instead of buying the bundle, we recommend getting the Garmin HRM-Pro heart rate monitor separately.

 In the box you'll find the watch itself, a user guide, a charging cable and an extra set of bands.

 Garmin Forerunner 945 review: Forerunner 945 vs Forerunner 745